 You’ve seen Witch’s Broom in your walks, but most people have no idea what it is, or why it is there, and they often just think it a bird or squirrel nest – and it could be.
 But where does it come from?

 Brooms themselves are actually ecologically important here.
-Some insects such as moths or spiders uses them as nests, and some critters nest in them as well; northern flying squirrels often hollow out ones high up in trees to use as nests.
-Some plant fanatics around the world have used Witch’s Brooms to deliberately infect trees to make dwarf cultivars.
-Brooms are commercially less desirable in tropical climes in cacao trees, where their presence reduces the yield of the beans to make chocolate.
+Some insects such as moths or spiders use them as nests, and some animals nest in them as well.
+Northern flying squirrels often hollow out ones high up in trees to use as nests.
+Magpies have been know to do this as well.

 Read about some of the other fascinating plants of Kananaskis Country here!